Kansas Transportation History

 Atchison, Topeka & Santa Fe Railway Steam Locomotive, 1880.

 In 1868, the Atchison Topeka & Santa Fe Railroad began work at Topeka on a route roughly corresponding with the old Santa Fe Trail.
-By 1872 it had run its tracks to the western border of Kansas and east from Topeka to complete the connection at Atchison.
-By 1882 Kansas had 3,855 miles of railroad track, and in 1905 it had 8,905 miles.
-In 1917 mileage peaked at 9,367, with only Texas, Illinois, Pennsylvania, and Iowa claiming more miles.
+By 1872, it had run its tracks to the western border of Kansas and east from Topeka to complete the connection at Atchison.
+By 1882, Kansas had 3,855 miles of railroad track; in 1905, it had 8,905 miles.
+In 1917, mileage peaked at 9,367, with only Texas, Illinois, Pennsylvania, and Iowa claiming more miles.

-The establishment of the railroad ended the era of freight wagons and stagecoaches and even steamboats.
+The establishment of the railroad ended the era of freight wagons, stagecoaches, and even steamboats.
 However, it ushered in another form of street railway propulsion — horse and mule-drawn trollies.
-Many of these would convert to electric railways in the late 1880s.
+Many of these were converted to electric railways in the late 1880s.
 Wichita had one of the first in the Midwest, opening in 1887.
 Salina had one of the largest, dating from the 1890s, that had 11 miles of track and owned nine cars.
-It served not only the commercial district but also the town’s cemetery, college, and park.
+It served the commercial district, the town’s cemetery, the college, and the park.
 Others never converted from animal power, including the Larned Street Railroad, which connected the Santa Fe Depot on the south side of town with the Missouri Pacific station on the north side.

 But the automobile introduced a new element.
 Considered a curiosity at its first appearance in about 1900, it soon became a commercial and domestic necessity.
-As automobile ownership increased, it caused horses to disappear from streets and public roads, and numerous businesses collapsed, including blacksmiths, horse breeders and traders, harness and saddle makers, and wagon and buggy manufacturers.
+As automobile ownership increased, horses disappeared from streets and public roads, and numerous businesses collapsed, including blacksmiths, horse breeders and traders, harness and saddle makers, and wagon and buggy manufacturers.
 Eventually, the automobile was also the principal cause of the rapid demise of electric interurbans and street trolleys.

 By the 1930s, Kansas and America were in the throes of the great automobile age.
-More and better cars appeared, as did expanded gravel and paved roads system, many of which federal dollars made possible.
+More and better cars appeared, as did expanded gravel and paved road systems, many of which federal dollars made possible.
 These trends continued.
-By the post-World War II era, Kansas had tens of thousands of automobiles and trucks and a dense network of “all-weather” primary and secondary roads.
+By the post-World War II era, Kansas had tens of thousands of automobiles, trucks, and a dense network of “all-weather” primary and secondary roads.

-The state even became a national leader in high-speed, limited-access highways with the creation of the Kansas Turnpike Authority in 1953 and the construction of a four-lane highway that stretched 236 miles between Kansas City and the Oklahoma state line via Topeka and Wichita.
+The state even became a national leader in high-speed, limited-access highways by creating the Kansas Turnpike Authority in 1953 and constructing a four-lane highway that stretched 236 miles between Kansas City and the Oklahoma state line via Topeka and Wichita.
 Now known as I-35, the turnpike opened in October 1956.

-In the meantime, Kansas had also taken the next step to air transport.
+In the meantime, Kansas also took the next step in air transport.
 By 1939, Kansas had 43 airports, 35 private and municipal fields, six U. S. Department of Commerce fields, and two Army airports.

 Also See: